 The exciting Tasmanian Devil exhibit features Oreo and Topsy the Tassie Devils, at WILD LIFE Sydney Zoo!

-Devil's Den is home to two female Tasmanian devils: Oreo and Topsy.
+Devil's Den is home to Topsy the Tasmanian Devil.

-Oreo is an older female who has retired from the Tasmanian Devil breeding programme.
-Topsy joined her at WILD LIFE Sydney Zoo in August 2014.
-Find out more about the pair below.
+Topsy is a young female Tasmanian Devil who arrived at WILD LIFE Sydney Zoo in August 2014.
+Find out more about her below.

 What's for dinner